ZB-009/ZB-009.github.io/index.md

 1. Get Github Page working
 2. Find and customize theme
 3. Build three 555 timer sequences to make LED's flash
+4. Write code for fortune telling on python
-4. Connect Raspberry Pi to the breadboard
+6. Connect Raspberry Pi to the breadboard
+7. Test code for Raspberry Pi
-5. Build a box for the breadboard using OnShape
+8. Build a box for the breadboard and Raspberry Pi using OnShape